elerac/EventEllipsometer/README.md

 ## Software Environment Setup

-### Python Environment (Not Necessary)
+### Python Environment

-This project was developed with [Rye](https://rye.astral.sh/) to manage the Python environment.
-To set up the Python environment, run the `rye sync` command.
+To set up Python environment, install the libraries specified in pyproject.toml.
+If you are [Rye](https://rye.astral.sh/) user, you can run `rye sync` to set up the environment.

 ### C++ Extension